15 Samgyetang Spots In Singapore For Your Comfort Food Fix, From $6.80

 As its name suggests, Rolling Rice specialises in kimbap, a popular Korean dish made from seasoned rice and a variety of ingredients that are rolled in dried seaweed and sliced into bite-sized pieces.
 Beyond their signature rolls, they also offer a selection of traditional Korean dishes, from tteokbokki to stews.

 One comforting option is the ginseng chicken leg soup, which comes in a generous portion.
 However, do note that unlike authentic samgyetang, this version does not come with rice stuffed inside the chicken.
-Instead, it’s a lighter take on the classic dish, making it a great choice if you’re looking for something warm and comforting without feeling too heavy.
+Instead, it’s a lighter take on the classic dish — great if you’re looking for something warm and comforting without feeling too heavy.

 How much: $16.90